8

 Pre-Masters Programs

-• The duration of training is one year.
+• The duration of studying is one year.

 Pre-Masters courses are a year of study leading up to direct entry to graduate programs.
-They are suitable for international students who are not yet ready to study at the higher education level.
+They are designed for international students who are not yet ready to study at the higher education level.

 During the year, students will study specialized subjects in the chosen specialization, improve their level of English proficiency.
 The program will help international students quickly adapt to the new education system, as all classes are held on campus surrounded by already enrolled students, under the guidance of experienced teachers.

-Available specializations in preparation for the master's degree:
+Available specializations in preparation for the master's degree are:

 • Business, Law, Social Sciences,